Skip to main content

 2

-Send `@Claude connect` in any channel
+Send `@Claude connect` as a new channel message

 3